3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

 The third thing you need to do is control your thought processing.

-Your neomammalian forebrain is often swamped by the emotions and natural instincts of your lower brain centres and becomes inundated with negativity toward what’s happening, in this case the COVID-19 crisis.
+Your neomammalian forebrain is often swamped by the emotions and natural instincts of your lower brain centres and becomes inundated with negativity toward what’s happening in a crisis or threatening situation.

 But what does your neomammalian forebrain want most of all?
 Certainty.